null-shot/typescript-mcp-template/README.md

 ## Usage Overview

-There are two ways to leverage run an MCP Server with and without Hono:
+There are two ways to leverage run an MCP Server with and without Hono for request routing.

+### Environment Setup

+Optionally you can create a `.dev.vars` which will will bootstrap local [enviornment variables](https://nullshot.ai/en/docs/developers/platform/environment-variables) or [secrets](https://nullshot.ai/en/docs/developers/platform/secret-manager).

+When you run `pnpm cf-typegen` it generates `worker-configuration.d.ts` which creates an `Env` class for your code to access cloudflare bindings, env vars, and more.

 ### McpHonoServerDO Implementation